Augustine Pulu

-Augustine Pulu (born 4 January 1990) is a New Zealand rugby union footballer.
-His regular playing position is halfback.
-He plays for Hino Red Dolphins in Japan and Counties Manukau Steelers in the ITM Cup.
+Augustine Pulu (born 4 January 1990) is a professional rugby union player who plays as a scrum-half for Japan Rugby League One club Hino Red Dolphins.
+Born in New Zealand, he represents Tonga at international level after qualifying on ancestry grounds.

-Career
+Club career

 Pulu began his senior career at the Karaka Rugby Football Club, where he debuted for the premier side in 2008.
 He was a member of the Chiefs wider training group for the 2012 season in which the Hamilton-based franchise claimed their first ever Super Rugby title, and was named in Dave Rennie's full squad for the 2013 season after playing an integral role in the Steelers' ITM Cup Championship triumph in 2012.

 He helped the Chiefs win their second Super Rugby title in the final of the 2013 season against the Brumbies with a strong showing from the bench.